junxit/us-congress-bills-117/bill.md

     >   - **(2)** *Corrective plans* For each program described under paragraph (1), a plan for a decrease in scope or requirements, or other measures, to be undertaken to control cost and schedule, including any cost monitoring or corrective actions undertaken pursuant to the National Aeronautics and Space Administration Authorization Act of 2005 (Public Law 109–155), and the amendments made by that Act.

   - **(7)** *Revision of section 30121* Section 30121 of title 51, United States Code (as redesignated and transferred by paragraph (3)(A)), is amended—
-    - **(A)** in the section heading, by striking “Budgets” and inserting “General budget documentation requirements”; and
+    - **(A)** in the section heading, by striking “ Budgets ” and inserting “ General budget documentation requirements ”; and
     - **(B)** in subsection (b) (matter before paragraph (1)), by striking “Committee on Science and Technology” and inserting “Committee on Science, Space, and Technology”.
   - **(8)** *Enactment of sections 30122 and 30123* Chapter 301 of title 51, United States Code, is amended by adding at the end the following:
     > ## § 30122.
 Consideration of decadal surveys